-Figure 268 Maintenance > Diagnostic
+Figure 284 Maintenance > Diagnostic

-Table 170 Maintenance > Diagnostic
+Table 192 Maintenance > Diagnostic

-LABEL DESCRIPTION Ping/TraceRoute Test (Diagnostic Test) The result of tests is shown here in the info area.
-TCP/IP Address Enter the IP address of a computer that you want to perform ping, traceroute, or nslookup in order to test a connection.
-Ping Click this button to perform a ping test on the IPv4 address or host name in order to test a connection.
+LABEL DESCRIPTION The result of tests is shown here in the info area.
+Select Test Method Ping Select this to perform a ping test on the IPv4 address or host name in order to test a connection.
 The ping statistics will show in the info area.
-Ping 6 Click this button to perform a ping test on the IPv6 address or host name in order to test a connection.
+Ping 6 Select this to perform a ping test on the IPv6 address or host name in order to test a connection.
 The ping statistics will show in the info area.
-Trace Route Click this button to perform the IPv4 trace route function.
+Trace Route Select this to perform the IPv4 trace route function.
 This determines the path a packet takes to the specified host.
+Trace Route 6 Select this to perform the IPv6 trace route function.
+This determines the path a packet takes to the specified host.
+Nslookup Select this to perform a DNS lookup on the IP address or host name.
+TCP/IP

-Table 170 Maintenance > Diagnostic (continued)
+Table 192 Maintenance > Diagnostic (continued)